Loading...

 Introduction

-After heated debates and negotiations, the EU Corporate Sustainability Due Diligence Directive (“CSDDD”) got finally adopted in May 2024 and entered into force in July 2024.
+After intense negotiations, the EU Corporate Sustainability Due Diligence Directive (CSDDD/CS3D) was adopted in 2024 and entered into force in July 2024.
+It applies to certain large EU and non-EU companies and, indirectly, to business partners across their chain of activities.
+Application is phased.

 What You Will Learn